ViniciusClement/HTB_CWES/README.md

 > [!NOTE]
 > Our browsers usually first look up records in the local '/etc/hosts' file, and if the requested domain does not exist within it, then they would contact other DNS servers.
 We can use the '/etc/hosts' to manually add records to for DNS resolution, by adding the IP followed by the domain name.

+Once the browser gets the IP address linked to the requested domain, it sends a GET request to the default HTTP port (e.g. 80), asking for the root / path.
+Then, the web server receives the request and processes it.
+By default, servers are configured to return an index file when a request for / is received.

+In this case, the contents of index.html are read and returned by the web server as an HTTP response.
+The response also contains the status code (e.g. 200 OK), which indicates that the request was successfully processed.
+The web browser then renders the index.html contents and presents it to the user.

 ### 1.2 HTTP Methods
 _________
 ## 2. Introduction web applications